Lessening Suffering By Being Teachable.

 This is something you must answer for yourself.
 For me I allow myself to be teachable because I have made the decision to never cause myself the suffering I once felt.
-Who in their right minds desires suffering?
+Who in their right minds desires to suffer?

 That is also the point!
 When we excessively close ourselves off from the healthy thoughts of others, suffering generally increases.

-I believe that is because there is something within all of us that strives to expand, grow and create.
+There is something within all of us that strives to expand, grow and create.
 But we cannot use solely our own information to grow in the ways that are desired.
-We need the successes and the support of the thoughts and emotions of others to get where our bodies instinctualy desire to go.
+We need the successes and the support of the thoughts and emotions of others to get where our bodies impulses instinctually desire to go.

-The only way to get the quality of life that I most deeply desire is to allow other people to teach me how to get it.
-That means showing me where to go as well as where not to go.
+The quality of life we most deeply desire requires allowing other people to teach us how to get it.
+That means showing us where to go as well as where not to go.

 Being Teachable can go too Far.

 To be teachable doesn’t mean that we are just be blown around by other people’s information.
 It doesn’t mean that we blindly accept ideas and run with them.
-But it does mean that if I feel the truth of some information, even if it goes against my beliefs, that I take it seriously.
+But it does mean that if we feel the truth of some information, even if it goes against our beliefs, that it be taken sincerely.

 So remain teachable but don’t allow yourself be taken advantage.
-Also don’t view every person that offers information, as someone that is attempting to manipulate.
 It is all about balance.
+Such is life!